samuel12sam/BlueLightBlocker/README.md

 It acts as a blue light filter and makes your display use warmer colors, according to your likings.
 This applet, **Blue Light Blocker**, also allows you to control the brightness of your screen at will.

-# YOU are in control!
+# :sunglasses: YOU are in control!
+Some applets are time-based, meaning they only block blue light at certain times of the day.
+The user has no control over the blue light filtering.

+With Blue Light Blocker, however, you are in total control!

 Is it still day time?
 Is it night time?
 Who cares!
-Don't let the clock dictate when your screen has to block blue light from entering your precious little eyes!
+Don't let the clock dictate when your screen has to block blue light from entering your precious little eyes! 👁️ 👄 👁️

 You want to block blue light *all day*?
 You got it!
 You want to block blue light *only at night*?
 It's your call, boss!
 You want to block blue light *only when you feel like it*?
 No problemo!

 You can enable and disable this applet anytime in merely 2 clicks!
-Adjusting the warmth tone of your screen or it's brightness is as easy as ever, thanks to simple sliders with real-time feedback!
+Adjusting the warmth tone of your screen or it's brightness has never been easier, thanks to simple sliders with real-time feedback!

+What a time to be alive :relieved: :sparkles:

-# Batteries Included!
+# :battery: Batteries Included!
 You won't need to download external packages or enter commands in your terminal.

-# Installation
+# :computer: Installation
 - Place the `Blue-light-blocker@samuel12sam` folder in `~/.local/share/cinnamon/applets`

 - Open the 'Applets' window, through the 'System Settings' or by right-clicking on any panel and clicking on 'Applets'.